Working with Finder Windows

-Close the Finder Preferences window when you have set the delay time to your liking.
+Close the Finder Preferences window when you have set the delay time.

 Scrolling Finder Windows

-When the contents of a Finder window can’t be shown in the amount of space the window currently has, you use the scrollbars to view contents that are out of sight.
-By default, the scrollbars are Mac OS X blue; you can change this to graphite with the Appearance pane of the System Preferences application.
-You can set the scroll arrows to both be located in the lower-right corner of Finder windows, or have an arrow located at each end of the scrollbars.
+You scroll Mac OS X windows in basically the same way you always have.
+By default, the scrollbars are Mac OS X blue; you can change this to graphite with the Appearance pane of the System Preferences utility.
+As with previous versions of the OS, you can set the scroll arrows to both be located in the lower-right corner of windows or have an arrow located at each end of the scrollbar.

 Mac OS X scrolling controls work as you expect them to.
 You have the following options: